Last reviewed 2 August 2021

 Calculating furloughed staff wages

-You will need to calculate an employee’s reference salary in order to determine what 80% of it is.
+You will need to calculate an employee’s reference salary in order to determine what 60% of it is (80% for claim periods up to the end of June 2021 and 70% during July 2021).
 When employees are on flexible furlough it will also be necessary to calculate what their usual hours are so you can record both working and furloughed hours.

 Reference salary is taken from a specific period according to the rules and is not adjusted because someone gets a pay rise, eg because of NMW.
 A pay rise in April does not affect the salary you got in the last pay period before 19 March 2020 which is when the reference salary was taken from for furlough between March and October 2020, and also for furlough from November onwards when the employee was eligible the first time round.